geometerio/vscode-devcontainer-examples/README.md

 ### Steps to use with VS Code

+- Make sure you have Docker installed locally on your development machine.

 - Install the VS Code remote container extension:

     `code --install-extension ms-vscode-remote.remote-containers`

 - Copy the appropriate .devcontainer directory and its contents into your project

-- Open your project directory in VS Code
+- Open your project directory in VS Code (e.g., `code .`)

 - When prompted, reload the project and click "Reopen in Container":